vanam/doctrine-mysql-come-back/README.md

 //..
 ```

-An example of yaml configuration on Nette projects:
+An example of neon configuration on Nette projects:

 ```neon
 # config.neon